Azure/Enterprise-Scale-for-AVS/well-architected/avs-alz-integration.md

 #### Application Backup and Disaster Recovery Responsibilities
 - **Data backup:** application-specific data and databases to a storage location using an agent-based, VMware Compatible backup solution
-- **Application Configurations:** App configs, settings, and libraries that the app needs operate
+- **Application Configurations:** App configs, settings, and libraries that the app needs to operate
 - **Data restore and Recovery:** Restoring application data from backup periodically, ensuring the application returns to a functional state in real-world scenarios

 ### DNS